 In-Office Professional Teeth Whitening

 Dr. Rever uses advanced technology on your teeth to achieve a brighter, whiter smile.
 The whitening treatment takes as little as one hour to complete.
 After your consultation, Dr. Rever will cover your gums with a protective barrier to ensure their safety.
-Next, a high-quality hydrogen peroxide gel is applied.
-The gel is left on for an hour.
-Once removed, patients will notice that their teeth have been lightened multiple shades.
+Next, he will apply a high-quality hydrogen peroxide gel.
+He will leave the gel on for about an hour.
+After that, patients will notice that their teeth are brighter by many shades.

 Take-Home Whitening Kit

 This method of whitening is ideal for people who want to achieve great results in the comfort of their homes.
 Once you consult with Dr. Rever, he will take a mold of your teeth.
 Then, he will create a customized whitening tray that fits your teeth.
 At home, you will fill the trays with a whitening gel and leave them on for about an hour each night.
 At-home whitening kits are a convenient and gradual way to whiten teeth for natural-looking results.

 Schedule an Appointment